spcarte/IMAC_Substructuring_ShortCourse/README.md

 # IMAC XLIV Substructuring ShortCourse
 This respository contains the course content and sample code for the IMAC XLIV substructuring shortcourse.
 The files are organized as:

-- The __FBS_Example_Book__ folder contains the FBS examples.
+- The __FBS_Example_Code__ folder contains the FBS examples.
 The Jupyter notebooks (the .ipynb files) are the example scripts.
-Alternatively, the FBS examples can be reviewed [here](https://spcarte.github.io/IMAC_Substructuring_ShortCourse/).
+Alternatively, the FBS examples can also be reviewed [on the web here](https://spcarte.github.io/IMAC_Substructuring_ShortCourse/).
 - ...

 ## Additional Helpful Information